 Facts about IWC Watches: 22 Interesting Things you Must Know!

-It’s known for being one of the more exclusive watch companies, with top-notch quality timepieces, made with a great attention to detail.
+It’s known for being one of the more exclusive watch companies, with top-notch quality timepieces, made with great attention to detail.

 In this article, we list the top 22 most interesting facts about IWC watches which can give us an insight into what has made IWC so immensely successful, and what has built IWC’s great reputation.